 When it comes to collaborations, however, this is where the topic of Google Sites for business comes in.
 You see, the platform is relatively popular among smaller companies that want to manage their projects in a shared, easy-to-access and use way.

 So - Google Sites isn’t a legitimate website builder.
 It’s a helpful tool for managing different projects, and can be utilized to create specific, low-key sites, but it won’t suffice for anyone who wants to create a real, fully-functional website.
 For this purpose, you’re going to have to take a look at some of the best website builders in the current market.
+Such website builders as Zyro and Squarespace will help you to create unique-looking and functional sites.

 That being said, many user Google Sites reviews note that the platform does have its advantages.
 If you ignore the scarce theme choice pool and the actual limitations of the builder, you’ll be greeted with a very user-friendly, easy-to-use tool for project management.